How to restore a Exchange mailbox to another mailbox during deletion

-When deleting a mailbox, you do not want to lose data.
-It is not easy to perform tasks such as restoring mailboxes in Office 365.
+When deleting a mailbox, you don't want to lose data.
+It is not simple to perform tasks like mailbox recovery in Office 365.

-That is why I created this blog to help migrate data from an old to a new mailbox.
+That's why I created this blog to help migrate data from an old mailbox to a new one.

-Don't think of it as backup...
-But the ideal scenario is when someone leaves service, that you can import all items into another mailbox.
-OR in case of an acquisition or merger.
+Don't think of it as backup....
+But the ideal scenario is when someone leaves employment, that you can import all items into another mailbox.
+OR in the case of an acquisition or merger.

 There are 3 options:

-- Either you keep the mailbox in its current state(1).
-And keep it active with a licence in use.
+• Either keep the mailbox in its current state(1).
+And keep it active with a license in use.

-- Or convert it to a shared mailbox(2).
-And the data remains intact without a single manipulation - or conversion to shared mailbox.
+• Or convert it to sharedmailbox(2).
+And the data remains intact without a single manipulation - or conversion to sharedmailbox.

-- A 3rd option is to delete this mailbox and migrate the data to another mailbox.
-A mailbox which is in use.
-In this blog I will explain how you can restore the data to another mailbox.
+• A 3rd option is to delete this mailbox and migrate the data into another mailbox.
+A mailbox that is in use.
+In this blog, I explain how to restore the data to another mailbox.
 (3)

 Restoring deleted items can be done via the new Exchange Control Panel.